 UXDI | Case Study

-Everything Food is an existing ecommerce platform that lets everyday shoppers to instantly purchase produce, check for quality, transparency and traceability of products in the food chain and compare them online or locally.
-In order to innovate and enrich their customers experience, EF partnered up with top registered dietitian nutritionists to offer custom nutrition plans.
-Our task was to investigate, compare, research and analyze variety of platforms promoting healthy food products, and develop a responsive mobile version of nutrition plans rollout that will be available early next year.
+Everything Food is an existing e-commerce platform that lets everyday shoppers instantly purchase produce, check for quality, transparency, and traceability of products in the food chain and compare them online or locally.
+To innovate and enrich their customer's experience, EF partnered up with top registered dietitian nutritionists to offer custom nutrition plans.
+Our task was to investigate, compare, research and analyze a variety of platforms promoting healthy food products, and develop a responsive mobile version of nutrition plans rollout that will be available early next year.

 Client | Everything Food